kvesteri/sqlalchemy-continuum/docs/index.rst

 * Can revert objects data as well as all object relations at given transaction even if the object was deleted
 * Transactions can be queried afterwards using SQLAlchemy query syntax
 * Query for changed records at given transaction
+* History models give access to parent objects relations at given point in time